Two Algorithms for Computing Exact and Approximate Nash Equilibria in Bimatrix Games: A Fast Algorithm to Compute Strategically Equivalent Zero-Sum Games

-\section{Numerical Results}
+\subsection{Numerical Results}

-To evaluate the performance of the SER0 algorithm we ran several sets of experiments.
-For each experiment, we generated square games of size $m=n$, with $n\in[500,10000]$ and uniformly distributed payoff values in the game matrices.
-For each value of $n$, we ran SER0 on $10$ different game instances.
+To evaluate the performance of the SER0 algorithm we ran the following experiment.
+We fixed $m$ at $m=1000$ and varied $n$ with $n\in[2000,10000]$.
+Each entry in the payoff matrices are uniformly distributed.
+We ran SER0 on $1000$ different game instances for each value of $n$.

 All experiments were conducted on a standard desktop computer running Windows 7 with $16$GB of RAM and an Intel Xeon E5-1603 processor with $4$ cores running at $2.8$GHz.